cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

 drep124w9k5ml25kcshqet8r3g2pwk6kqdhj79thg2rphf5u5urve0an
 ```

-Some workflows may require to use the hex version of the DRep ID,
+Some workflows may require the use of the hexadecimal version of the DRep ID:

 ```shell
 cardano-cli conway governance drep id \